moldis-group/cebeconf/README.md

 calc_be('test.xyz')
  ```

- - Suppose `test.xyz' contains the last molecule in bigQM7ω dataset
+ - Suppose `test.xyz' contains the following geometry (which is the last molecule in bigQM7ω dataset)
 ```
 18
 bigQM7w_UFF_012883